Integrating Reinforcement Learning with Visual Generative Models: Foundations and Advances: RL for Image Generation

 \subsection{GRPO-based Image Generation}

-Generalized Reinforcement Policy Optimization (GRPO) is a recent extension of policy optimization that offers improved generalization and training stability.
+Group Relative Policy Optimization (GRPO)~\cite{shao2024deepseekmath} is a recent extension of policy optimization that offers improved generalization and training stability.
 As a variant of PPO, GRPO has gained traction in visual content generation and has been applied across diffusion- and flow-based pipelines.

-DanceGRPO~\cite{xue2025dancegrpo} proposes a unified GRPO framework that supports diverse generative paradigms, including diffusion models and rectified flows.
+DanceGRPO~\cite{dancegrpo} proposes a unified GRPO framework that supports diverse generative paradigms, including diffusion models and rectified flows.
 It is applicable across multiple tasks such as text-to-image, text-to-video, and image-to-video generation.
 DanceGRPO supports various backbone models (e.g., Stable Diffusion, FLUX) and reward types (e.g., aesthetics, alignment, motion), demonstrating the flexibility of GRPO in unifying heterogeneous tasks and architectures under a single policy-based training scheme.

 Flow-GRPO~\cite{liu2025flow} extends GRPO to flow-based generative models by reformulating generation as a stochastic differential equation (SDE).
-This allows for effective reinforcement learning-based exploration.
+This allows for effective RL-based exploration.
 It also introduces a denoising-step shrinking strategy to improve both sample efficiency and output fidelity.
+Further extending its application, TALK2MOVE~\cite{tan2026talk2move} applies Flow-GRPO to instruction-based geometric image editing, utilizing a spatially-grounded reward function based on segmentation and depth estimates to achieve precise object manipulation without paired training data.

-GRPO has also been applied in autoregressive generation.
+The application of GRPO also extends to autoregressive generation paradigms.
 T2I-R1~\cite{jiang2025t2i} introduces BiCoT-GRPO, a joint optimization framework that aligns both semantic-level and token-level Chain-of-Thought (CoT) reasoning within a single GRPO loop.
-SimpleAR~\cite{wang2025simplear} shows that GRPO can significantly enhance prompt-image alignment and visual quality when combined with supervised fine-tuning.
-ReasonGen-R1~\cite{zhang2025reasongen} further integrates CoT reasoning into GRPO training, aiming to improve logical coherence across multi-step generation processes.
+SimpleAR~\cite{wang2025simplear} demonstrates that integrating GRPO with supervised fine-tuning can significantly enhance prompt-image alignment and visual quality.
+Building on this, ReasonGen-R1~\cite{zhang2025reasongen} further incorporates CoT reasoning into the GRPO training process to improve logical coherence in multi-step generation.